NikhilNarayana/FRC-YouTube-Uploader/README.md

 ![alt text](https://i.imgur.com/m5He8Ki.png)

 ##### Match File Locations
-You can now pick whether the match files  are in the same folder as the scripts or the one above.
-Default is the one above (parent folder).
+You can now pick where the match files are by clicking open and then navigating to the directory you would like to pull match videos from.

 ##### Production Team/Facebook Name/Twitter Handle/Website Link
 Constants that used to be in the script itself, you can now edit them as you see fit without going into the code.